dibley1973/EventDispatcher/BlogPost_Pt1.md

             }
         }

-In part two we will look at implementing the `ApplicationEventDispatcher` from a Windows Forms application.
+That is it for part one, we have created the `ApplicationEventDispatcher`.
+In part two we will look at implementing it in a Windows Forms application.

 Full code available here at [My EventDispatcher GitHub repository](https://github.com/dibley1973/EventDispatcher)